Here is another in the OUR SOUTH WALES series which gets us to the city of SWANSEA.

 It is the UK’s first Museum of Sanctuary, operates an award winning community gardening and food project called GRAFT, is a base for many of Swansea’s community and historic activities, and runs a busy annual programme of events that draws people of all ages from across Wales and the world.
 Here’s a look back at the museum’s story, from birth.

-If you’d like more details on the museum, and to find out more about the birthday celebrations, just go here.
+If you’d like more details on the museum just go here.
 WATERFRONT

 GOWER ACTIVITY CENTRE